 Fortunately, most cell phone straps are cheap.
 You don’t need to invest much to have a reliable safeguard against accidents.
 Here are some of the best options currently available for the smartphone photographer.

 The Best Camera Straps Guide is a 4-part series dedicated to helping photographers buy better camera straps.

 Part 3: Sling Straps, Two-Camera Harnesses, Camera Holsters and Vests

 Using a lanyard can both keep your smartphone safe and free up your hands to arrange props, climb rocks, or do whatever else you need to get awesome photos.
 It also keeps your phone in a convenient location for quick shots without it getting in the way.
 You won’t have to worry about misplacing your phone or accidentally dropping it from your pocket or hand.
 For many photographers, these reasons make a lanyard the ideal strap for smartphones.

 Lanyard straps don’t have to look nerdy.
-In fact, you can find a lot of well-designed lanyards combined with cool-looking phone cases.
-This lanyard strap from Remeel is a good example of smart, fashionable design.
-Its curved shape keeps the screen and buttons accessible, so you snap photos without removing the case.
+In fact, you can find a lot of well-designed lanyards, like this smart, cool-looking lanyard strap from Gear Beast.
+Its curved shape keeps the screen and buttons accessible, so you snap photos without removing the strap.
 The only exception is phones with cameras in the top-middle rather than the side, such as the Samsung S4-S8.
 If you have one of those, you might want to choose a different option.

 If you mainly take smartphone photos when you’re out in nature, consider getting a lanyard + phone case that’s waterproof and dirt-proof, like this phone pouch from Joto.
 It’ll offer the best protection for your phone without compromising on functionality.
 The clear window allows you to take great photos and videos, even underwater.